kem406/MATH-E23C/math23c_bot.md

 **data** - Provide the function with your dataset csv file.
 If left blank, the function will prompt you to select the file in your folder.

-**tt** - The "time" between each step.
+**t** - The "time" between each step.
 Not necessarily 1:1 with seconds.

 **bar** - Set as TRUE if you want barplots of your data.